IntersectAustralia/dc21-doc/AAF_Registration.md

 You should have been presented with the AAF certificate to register your app with.
 Copy this for use in Step 3.

-The attributes needed are:
+The attributes to be requested are:
-* auEduPersonSharedToken
 * auEduPersonTargetedID
 * displayName
 * email (required)